wlperry/umd_biostats/ecostats_lectures/lecture_06/06_01_lecture_powerpoint.pptx.md

 ::: {.column width="60%"}
 ## The objectives:

--   p-values
 -   Brief review
--   H test for a single population
--   1- and 2-sided tests
 -   Hypothesis tests for two populations
 -   Assumptions of parametric tests
+-   Power of Parametric Tests
+-   Introduction to Non-Parametric Tests
 :::

 ::: {.column width="40%"}